-- (ii) Use of Prohibited Substances and Prohibited Methods on multiple occasions - 73.
-The IAAF has submitted that whereas the ABP profile provides only a snapshot of the Athlete's blood values, when the sample was collected, there is certainly evidence of repeated use of Prohibited Substances and/or Methods in that all five samples indicated blood doping, in particular around major competitions. - 74.
+- Use of Prohibited Substances and Prohibited Methods on multiple occasions - 72.
+The IAAF has submitted that whereas the ABP profile provides only a snapshot of the Athlete's blood values, when the sample was collected, there is certainly evidence of repeated use of Prohibited Substances and/or Methods in samples 5, 10, and 20 indicated blood doping, in particular around major competitions. - 73.
 In support of its claim for increased sanctions based on aggravating circumstances, the IAAF has referred to CAS Jurisprudence, which has supported IAAF claims.
 In CAS 2012/A/2773 and CAS 2013/A/3080 a four-year period and a two-years and nine months' period of ineligibility, respectively were imposed on athletes for ABP violations.
-In CAS 2016/O/4469, the Sole Arbitrator established that the ABP violation of the Athlete had lasted considerably longer than the case CAS 2013/A/3080, but on the other hand the IAAF did not maintain that the whole career of the Athlete was built on doping, the sole arbitrator found that the period of ineligibility of three years and eight months was appropriate to the severity of the Athlete's misbehaviour.
-In a recent decision (CAS 2016/O/4481) decided after the hearing, an athlete was also sanctioned with a period of ineligibility of four years for having been engaged in usin doping for more than three years. - 75.
-Again, the Sole Arbitrator may unfortunately decide on the matter without having heard any mitigating or other circumstances by the Athlete that could lead to a lesser period of ineligibility. - 76.
-Against this background, the Sole Arbitrator finds that the Athlete over a five-year period has been involved in both multiple doping offences as well as a doping scheme or plan, since the findings in her ABP profile clearly indicates that the blood doping had been orchestrated to avoid detection around major championships and competitions.
-In fact, to underscore the seriousness of the Athlete's doping offence, the Sole Arbitrator notes that the expert witnesses at the hearing testified that the OFF-score values in the Athlete's sample 1 and 4 were actually some of the highest they had ever seen in a female athlete. - Taking all relevant and aggravating factors into account, the Sole Arbitrator finds that the 77.
-Athlete should be sanctioned with a period of ineligibility of four years. - 78.
-In accordance with Rule 40.10 of the 2012 IAAF Rules, the Sole Arbitrator finds that the period of ineligibility should commence on the date of final CAS Award and that any period of provisional suspension effectively served by the Athlete before the entry into force of this CAS Award shall be credited against the total period of ineligibility to be served.
-In the light of such rule and of the fact that the provisional suspension is still running without any interruption, the Sole Arbitrator determines that, for practical reasons, the period of ineligibility shall start on 14 April 2016, i.e. on the date of commencement of the provisional suspension and not on the date of the award.
+In CAS 2016/O/4469, the Sole Arbitrator established that the ABP violation of the Athlete had lasted considerably longer than the case CAS 2013/A/3080, but on the other hand since the IAAF did not maintain that the whole career of the Athlete was built on doping, the Sole Arbitrator found that the period of ineligibility of three years and eight months was appropriate to the severity of the Athlete's misbehaviour. - 74.
+Again, the Sole Arbitrator may unfortunately decide on the matter without having heard any mitigating or other circumstances by the Athlete that could lead to a lesser period of ineligibility. - 75.
+Against this background, the Sole Arbitrator finds that the Athlete over at least a two-year period from 2011 to 2013 has been involved in both multiple doping offences as well as a doping scheme or plan, since the findings in his ABP profile clearly demonstrates that the blood doping had been orchestrated to avoid detection around major championships and competitions. - 76.
+Taking all relevant and aggravating factors into account, the Sole Arbitrator finds that the Athlete should be sanctioned with a period of ineligibility of three years. - 77.
+In accordance with Rule 40.10 of the 2012 IAAF Rules, the Sole Arbitrator finds that the period of ineligibility should commence on the date of final CAS award and that any period of provisional suspension effectively served by the Athlete before the entry into force of this CAS Award shall be credited against the total period of ineligibility to be served.
+In the light of such rule and of the fact that the provisional suspension is still running without any interruption, the Sole Arbitrator determines that, for practical reasons, the period of ineligibility shall start on 12 April 2016, i.e. on the date of commencement of the provisional suspension and not on the date of the award. - Disqualification bb) - 78.
+With respect to the issue of disqualification pursuant to the Athlete's Anti-Doping Rule Violations, the Sole Arbitrator observes that the IAAF is willing to consider that the date of sample No. 5 on 20 May 2011 is the date of the first violation.
+The Sole Arbitrator therefore